HISTORY OF THE STADE DE FRANCE

 At this time, there was no stadium able to host an event of over 45,000 people.

-Stade de France has hosted more than 500 special events and about 35 million spectators since its inauguration.
+Since 1998, the Stade de France has hosted nearly 500 exceptional events and nearly 35 million spectators since its inauguration.